 Today I’ll be writing an in-depth AcreTrader review – my favorite farmland investing platform and management company that lets you reap the rewards of farmland without having to know your grapevine from a bovine.

 If you’re interested in farmland investing, you’re in good company.
-Not only has it provided incredible historic returns, but it has also been the ultimate in wealth protection.
-Unfortunately, until recently you had to commit to an intimate understanding of farmland before you could invest in it.
+Not only has it provided incredible historical returns, but it has also been the ultimate in wealth protection.
+Unfortunately, until recently, you had to commit to an intimate understanding of farmland before you could invest in it.
 While I love the idea of riding a tractor every day, I’m not prepared for the major life change that would entail.
 And that’s why I love AcreTrader.

 What’s The Deal With Farmland Anyway?

 I’ve written extensive articles on this topic, but here’s the Cole’s notes: